-Given rising national rates of COVID-19 cases, and to ensure we have the healthiest and safest campus possible ahead of Move-In Weekend, we ask that you quarantine at home for at least seven (7) days before your arrival to campus.
-You must be extra vigilant and employ COVID-19 public health measures (stay home, wear cloth face coverings, limit contact with other people, practice physical distancing, and no attendance at large gatherings or parties, etc.).
+Given rising national rates of COVID-19 cases, and to ensure we have the healthiest and safest campus possible ahead of spring semester, we ask that you quarantine at home for at least seven (7) days before your arrival to campus.
+You must be extra vigilant and employ COVID-19 public health measures (stay home, wear a mask, limit contact with other people, practice physical distancing, and no attendance at large gatherings or parties, etc.).
 This preparation can make a significant difference in mitigating the potential spread of COVID-19 to you and is an important part of keeping others healthy as we come back together again.

 - Complete a Daily Self-Certification: You will be provided a mobile app to complete your daily self-certification.
 This app will help us all monitor our health, and it will provide you with next steps and advice if you develop symptoms or have concerns.
 Protection of your personal health information is a top priority and all data will be treated in a secure and confidential manner.

-- Wear a Face Covering: You will be provided two face coverings and must wear a face covering at all times when around others (indoors and outdoors).
+- Wear a Mask: You will be provided two masks and must wear a mask at all times when around others (indoors and outdoors).

 - Wash Your Hands: Wash your hands often with soap and water for at least 20 seconds, especially after being in a public place, blowing your nose, coughing, sneezing or touching your face.
 If soap and water are not readily available, use hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until dry.
 Avoid touching your eyes, nose, and mouth, and wash your hands after touching your face.